authelia/authelia/docs/content/integration/deployment/bare-metal.md

 ---
 title: "Bare-Metal"
 description: "Deploying Authelia on Bare-Metal."
-lead: "Authelia can be deployed on Bare-Metal as long as it sits behind a proxy."
+summary: "Authelia can be deployed on Bare-Metal as long as it sits behind a proxy."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []